-Provision of vaccination programs:
+Provision of vaccination programs

-Of 600,000 outbound Chinese travelers seeking abroad medical treatment in 2017, a considerable fraction sought Gardasil 9 vaccination to prevent cancers caused by HPV (Human Papilloma Virus).
+According to medical tourism in China statistics, of 600,000 outbound Chinese travelers seeking abroad medical treatment in 2017, a considerable fraction sought Gardasil 9 vaccination to prevent cancers caused by HPV (Human Papilloma Virus).

 The vaccination, recently introduced in the Lecheng Pilot Zone of Hainan has provided relief to many who would prefer domestic vaccination instead of taking the stress of abroad travel.
 The hospital is also providing specialized care for many treatments unavailable in mainland China.

-Traditional Chinese Medicine (TCM) -the strongest pillar of inbound medical tourism:
+Traditional Chinese Medicine (TCM) -the strongest pillar of inbound medical tourism

 The tropical island of South China, Hainan has been a prime attraction for Russian medical tourists seeking TCM treatments to get relief from chronic pains and other disorders.
 Since last 7 years, the island province has welcomed 800,000 Russian medical travelers majority seeking TCM and others looking for wellness enhancing programs to remain fit physically and mentally.

 According to experts, Traditional Chinese Medicine can be integrated effectively with Western medicine in treating advanced forms of tumor.
 This can be more effective in patients not responding well to post-surgery chemotherapy sessions.

 Inbound medical tourism in China gets a push as more Russians look for TCM